Michigan Behavioral Risk Factor Surveillance System

 The BRFS annual reports highlight key health risk behaviors, health indicators, and diseases in Michigan.

-The annual tables present prevalence estimates on health risk behaviors, health indicators, and diseases from the Michigan BRFS by age group, gender, race, education level, and household income level.
+The MiBRFSS standard tables present prevalence estimates on health risk behaviors, health indicators, and diseases from the Michigan BRFS by age group, gender, race, education level, and household income level.

-The BRFS tables by race and ethnicity provide prevalence estimates on key health risk behaviors, health indicators, and diseases for Michigan's major racial/ethnic populations.
+The MiBRFSS race/ethnicity tables provide prevalence estimates on key health risk behaviors, health indicators, and diseases for Michigan's major racial/ethnic populations.

-Region-specific and local health department-specific prevalence rates of health risk behaviors, preventive health practices, and chronic conditions are computed using a five year combined Michigan BRFS dataset that maximizes the available sample size.
+Region-specific and local health department-specific prevalence estimates for health risk behaviors, preventive health practices, and chronic conditions are computed using a three to five-year combined MiBRFSS dataset that maximizes the available sample size.

 - Michigan BRFSS Highlights

-The following presentation provides a short summary of the key findings from the most recent Michigan Behavioral Risk Factor Survey.
+The following presentations provide short summaries of the key findings from the most recent Michigan Behavioral Risk Factor Surveys.

 - If you have any questions regarding the information within the above publications or you would like to submit a request for further Michigan BRFS information that is not included within these publications, please email our Michigan BRFSS staff at MIBRFSS@michigan.gov.